mariuspopovici/COVID-19-FL/README.md

 ```

 ## Prerequisites
+Download and install [Google Chrome](https://www.google.com/chrome/) if you don't have it installed already.
 You need Python3 installed on your machine.
 You also need the Python package management tool **pip** installed.
 This should come with Python3 and be installed by default.

 ## ChromeDriver